COVID-19 Re-opening procedures

-Prince William County Office of Criminal Justice Services promotes public safety by reducing recidivism.
+Prince William County Criminal Justice Services promotes public safety by reducing recidivism.
 We serve the courts and community by providing efficient, effective, innovative assessment and supervision programs that empower clients to achieve success and improve individual growth.

 These programs serve the thirty-first Judicial District, which includes Prince William County, the City of Manassas and the City of Manassas Park.
 Most of the resources and staff are devoted to supervising offenders and defendants in the community.
 Each Virginia judicial circuit or district has unique practices regarding the sentencing of offenders and bonding of defendants.
 These practices are driven by judicial discretion, as well as the quality and quantity of offender services available.
 In Prince William County, pretrial and post-trial program services are heavily used by the General District Court and the Juvenile and Domestic Relations Court.

-The Office of Criminal Justice Services promotes a code of ethics that is used when working with offenders, the community, co-workers and other professionals:
+Criminal Justice Services promotes a code of ethics that is used when working with offenders, the community, co-workers and other professionals:

 To serve with humility